The Gregory House program welcomes leaders of all levels to discern and prepare for vocational ministry through a Residency.

 Opportunities range from part-time positions that introduce young professionals to vocational ministry to multi-year residencies designed to prepare leaders to plant a church in our Anglican diocese.

 Discern your call to vocational ministry with a one-year residency designed for young professionals.
 Residencies may be full-or part-time, and may be renewed for an additional year.

 Train to either plant an Anglican Church or step into a senior leadership role.
-These full-time, multi-year residencies are limited to those committed to serving in the Upper Midwest Diocese long-term.
+These multi-year residencies are limited to those committed to serving in the Upper Midwest Diocese long-term.

 Right now, residencies take place either at two different locations in the Upper Midwest diocese.
 The first is our cathedral church, Church of the Resurrection in Wheaton, IL, lead by Bp.
 Stewart Ruch III.
 The second is Church of the Cross in Hopkins, MN, lead by one of our Deans, Fr.
 Christian Ruch.
 (And yes—they’re brothers!)

 Ministry Residencies are a minimum of one year, with options to return for a second year.
 Church Planting Residencies vary, but on average, a minimum of two years are spent in the resident church, with the third year of residency taking place in the field.

 Some of our graduates didn’t live here, either!
 As you proceed in your application process, we will work together to determine the best location for your residency.
 Right now, the two residency hubs are in Wheaton, IL (Church of the Resurrection) or Hopkins, MN (Church of the Cross).
 Residencies may be based at sister churches in each hub’s surrounding metro area.
 Should you be accepted to a residency, we will assist you in finding housing in the area as you prepare to move.